 The all in one kind that came with built-in speakers, a radio, a record player, as well as a separate platter for recording?
 I had a chance to buy one at an estate sale with...

-The rest of this article is only available with an archive subscription or by purchasing back issue #9.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #9.
 For an upcoming year's free subscription, and our current issue on PDF...